trussworks/research-design-playbook/docs/how-we-work.md

 Here are some examples of the committees, guilds, and working groups designers have joined or contributed to in the past:

-**[#c-compensation](https://slack.com/app_redirect?channel=c-compensation)**: Kaleigh took on a year-long stint with this group which is responsible for the company’s quarterly compensation adjustment process.

-**[#c-welcoming](https://slack.com/app_redirect?channel=c-welcoming)**: Liz and Monica have both taken on rotations in this committee which is responsible for helping onboard new Trussels and ensure they have support from a “buddy” in their practice during their first few months.
+**[#c-tdr](https://trussworks.slack.com/archives/CFAAT6D25)**: Amanda and Jesse (our former head of design) both managed the TDR committee, shepherding decision prototypes to acceptance (and sometimes rejection).
+A few TDRs have been explicitly for the design practice, including ones that founded the practice ([🔒 0021](https://docs.google.com/document/d/1TAotcsdTZEyfSXr0O4K6GnanBlApZ4xnL4-OnangU9s/edit#heading=h.7qctexvsqsup)), made a11y training available ([🔒 0083](https://docs.google.com/document/d/1cWWOaqDxzbk44k_42kLcUfueRu8PgiuWDrDO_nsqu9w/edit#heading=h.mwzeyri1eozi)), and established section 508 training ([🔒 0116](https://docs.google.com/document/d/12EFlY3Xk1q32klWI978FwCE-avKNmZZu187yA-qKyDg/edit#heading=h.7qctexvsqsup)).

 **[#g-frontend](https://slack.com/app_redirect?channel=g-frontend)**: Josh, James, Shauna and others from the design practice have participated in this guild which provides a collaborative space to learn and discuss best frontend development practices.

-**[#g-research](https://slack.com/app_redirect?channel=g-research)**: Carmen started this guild which is focused on deepening research skills, sharing best practices, and building research skills across practices.
+**[#g-accessibility](https://trussworks.slack.com/archives/CMBPU13FX)**: An excellent example of a cross-practice guild for all who want to improve our individual, project, and company-level capabilities to produce highly accessible software and practices.

+**[#g-content](https://trussworks.slack.com/archives/CJGP8SDPF)**: Sees mostly designers and a fair number of other practices gather to grow and bolster our content design capabilities.
+They also are a great example of our [🔒 Guild Shared Leadership Model](https://docs.google.com/document/d/1NwQ3N9Zzy0O_KmprdwtAovEwZDGT3TeCdr9rggzu-zI/edit?ts=5d44d762#heading=h.8oxflvtts2qi).

-**[#wg-covidwriting](https://slack.com/app_redirect?channel=wg-covidwriting)**: Ryan B and Kate both jumped in to help on a short-term project to formalize and publish our best practices on distributed work.
+**[#wg-covidwriting](https://slack.com/app_redirect?channel=wg-covidwriting)**: In the early throes of the pandemic, Ryan B and Kate both jumped in to help on a short-term project to formalize and publish our best practices on distributed work.
 {: .mb-7}

 ## Representing design in sales scopings and proposals

 We are fortunate to have a business development team that prioritizes practitioner participation and input in the sales process.
 All scoping calls with prospective commercial clients include a member of the design team so that we can ensure someone from the practice can vet the opportunity, understand the needs of the client, help determine staffing, and assist with writing the proposal.

 Monica helped our business development team design a more [🔒 streamlined user flow](https://miro.com/app/board/o9J_kxMVVlU=/) that details every client and internal touchpoint from the prospect stage to getting the deal signed.
-The [🔒 Involving Trussels in CommSales Playbook](https://docs.google.com/document/d/1353rTQtvgDz__FDffN2KTHT58R1DN_qKNo9vtU2ixTI/edit#) outlines exactly when designers get brought into the sales process, what the expectations are, and the current list of folks who are designated to assist with this effort.
+The [🔒 Involving Trussels in Sales Playbook](https://docs.google.com/document/d/1353rTQtvgDz__FDffN2KTHT58R1DN_qKNo9vtU2ixTI/edit#) outlines exactly when designers get brought into the sales process, what the expectations are, and the current list of folks who are designated to assist with this effort.

 We’ve also developed a [🔒 design-specific scoping guide](https://docs.google.com/document/d/1t00vZ-tBQM0dsop8EoUX7qZAnqzdFbpe93z58uqe3uQ/edit#heading=h.bc9uhdtcwc33) that details what makes a good project and what questions we should be asking the client in the scoping call to ensure it’s a good fit.
 {: .mb-7}